chrisvfritz/language_filter/README.md

 By default, LanguageFilter comes with four different matchlists, each screening for a different category of language.
 These filters are accessible via:

-- `matchlist: :hate` (for hateful language, like `f**k you`, `b***h`, or *fag* itself)
+- `matchlist: :hate` (for hateful language, like `f**k you`, `b***h`, or `f*g`)
 - `matchlist: :profanity` (for swear/cuss words and phrases)
 - `matchlist: :sex` (for content of a sexual nature)
 - `matchlist: :violence` (for language indicating violence, such as `stab`, `gun`, or `murder`)

 There's quite a bit of overlap between these lists, but they can be useful for communities that may want to self-monitor, giving them an idea of the kind of content in a story or article before clicking through.
-This is how it's used on FractalWriting.org.

 #### An array of words and phrases to screen for

 - `matchlist: ['giraffes?','rhino\w*','elephants?'] # a non-exhaustive list of African animals`

 As you may have noticed, you can include regex!
-However, if you do, keep in mind that the more complicated regex you include, the slow the matching will be.
-Also, if you're assigning an array directly to matchlist and want to use regex, be sure to use single quotes (`'text'`), rather than double quotes (`"text"`).
-Otherwise, Ruby will think your backslashes are to help it interpolate the string, rather than to be intrepreted literally.
+However, if you do, keep in mind that the more complicated regex you include, the slower the matching will be.
+Also, if you're assigning an array directly to matchlist and want to use regex, be sure to use single quotes (`'like this'`), rather than double quotes (`"like this"`).
+Otherwise, Ruby will think your backslashes are to help it interpolate the string, rather than to be intrepreted literally and passed into your regex, untouched.

-In the actual matching, each item you enter in the list is dumped into the middle of the following regex for matching, through the `list_item` variable.
+In the actual matching, each item you enter in the list is dumped into the middle of the following regex, through the `list_item` variable.

 ``` ruby
 /\b#{list_item}\b/i